 Reporting fare complaints to the Industry Portal

-The Point to Point Transport Commissioner’s 24-hour Taxi Fare Hotline was established, with the taxi industry, for passengers to provide feedback and complaints related to taxi fares in rank and hail passenger services, such as drivers failing to use the meter and refusing fares unless the passenger agrees to a fixed fare and overcharging.
+The Point to Point Transport Commissioner’s 24-hour Taxi Fare Hotline was established for passengers to provide feedback and complaints related to taxi fares in rank and hail passenger services, such as drivers failing to use the meter and refusing fares unless the passenger agrees to a fixed fare and overcharging.

 This fact sheet will assist taxi service providers report outcomes from fare-related complaints made to the Taxi Fare Hotline including the actions taken, feedback provided to the complainant, and the outcomes of any investigation into the Industry portal.

-If a complaint has been received through the Taxi Fare Hotline, you will be notified by the
+If a complaint has been lodged through the Taxi Fare Hotline, the Commission will notify you via email.
+Follow these steps to review and respond:

-5. Find and click on your case number to view the complaint details
+- Locate and click on the relevant case number to access complaint details.

-6. Enter all details required including the details of steps taken to respond to the complaint and the outcome of your investigation
+6. Enter all required details, including the steps taken to address the complaint and the outcome of your investigation.

-8. Repeat steps for all cases that have been investigated
+8. Repeat these steps for all investigated cases.

 When do I need to report the information?